Here we are with another compound exercise featured in my “Compound movement series”.

 This subtle change in the performance of the movement makes up for a change in muscle activation as well.

-The stiff leg deadlift is great if your goal is to isolate glutes and hamstrings and put the emphasis on them.
+The stiff leg deadlift is great if your goal is to isolate glutes and hamstrings and put emphasis on them.

 Of course, your range of motion will be considerably affected by your flexibility level, but in general, you should be able to go below your knees.

-Due to the same fact, this variation of the deadlift often starts at the top – you hold the bar at thigh hight and from there you initiate the movement by sitting your hips back.
+Due to the same fact, this variation of the deadlift often starts at the top – you hold the bar at thigh height and from there you initiate the movement by sitting your hips back.

 Keep your spine straight, legs straight, shoulders relaxed, the weight is close to your body and you go as far down as your flexibility allows it.

 Once you reach your endpoint, activate your glutes and hamstrings and pull the barbell back up in the same movement pattern.